pgguru/pg_kaboom/README.md

 - `xact-wrap` :: force the database to run an xact-wraparound vacuum

+You can also use the following "special" weapons:

+- `random` :: choose a random weapon

+- `null` :: don't do anything, just go through the normal flow

 Contributions welcome!
 Let's get creative in testing how PostgreSQL can recover/respond to various systems meddling!